 Fundraising: For Land-Based Nature Restoration Projects

-Recently DEF has been oversubscribed with innovative and impactful projects requiring funding to do their vital work protecting and restoring nature on the ground.
+🌿 Recently, DEF has been oversubscribed with impactful projects requiring funding to do their vital work – protecting and restoring nature on the ground.

-Despite the generosity of our supporters, we are currently only able to fund an average of 46% of the value of grant applications we receive.
+However, despite the generosity of our supporters, we can currently only fund on average 46% of the value of grant applications we receive.

-Therefore, every quarter many projects with huge potential for positive environmental impact remain un-funded, or scaled-back – this has equated to a quarterly shortfall of approx. £80,000 in 2024 and 2025, so we’re looking for ways to close this funding gap.
+Every quarter, many inspiring nature projects, with huge potential for positive environmental impact, remain un-funded or scaled-back – so we’re urgently looking for ways to close this funding gap.

-This additional support would enable us to fund an extra 5 to 10 projects a year (depending on grant size) – a relatively modest amount (when compared to schemes deployed by government programmes and national NGOs) – but we know from experience this would make an immense difference for nature on the ground.
+£120,000 is a relatively modest amount (compared to government programmes and larger NGO schemes) but we know from experience that enabling this grassroots work makes an immense difference for nature on the ground.

 If you want to have a positive impact on nature in Devon, please join forces and become a regular supporter of DEF.
 Add your support here.

-Examples of five inspiring projects in our pipeline that require urgent funding to enable them to do their important work…
+Five projects currently in our pipeline requiring urgent funding to do their important work:

 “Everywhere you look there are brilliant, passionate people working to create positive environmental change.
 Relatively small amounts of funding, strategically directed, can supercharge this work. “